 When the Appeals Committee has referred a matter to an Appeal Panel, the Appeal Panel must prepare a written recommendation, which will be reviewed by the Appeals Committee.
 The Appeals Committee must review de novo the Appeal Panel recommendation and either (a) issue a final order, (b) conduct further proceedings, or (c) resubmit the matter to the Appeal Panel with instructions.
-Neither Appeallant nor Appellee may appear during the Appeals Committee's review of the Appeal Panel's recommendations.
-De novo means that the Appeals Committee must consider the matter anew, as if the Appeal Panel had rendered no previous decision.
+Neither Appellant nor Appellee may appear during the Appeals Committee must consider the Matter anew, as if the Appeal Panel had rendered no previous decision.
 The Appeals Committee gives no deference to the Appeal Panel.